 ‘Personnel Groups’ provide the ability to create Personnel Groups.
 Once created, you can assign individual Personnel to these groups, set specific security rights for the group, and run reports based on those groupings.

-‘Payable Settings’ allow you set a variety of options relating to the payment and dating of Bills.
+‘Payable Settings’ allow you to set a variety of options relating to the payment and dating of Bills.

 ‘Document Fields’ lets you customize certain parts of the documents that Tailwind produces on your behalf, including Quotes, Bills of Lading, and Invoices.